dammsi/AnomalyDINO/README.md

 ## Prerequisits

-1. Create a virtual environment (e.g., `python -m venv .venvAnomalyDINO`), activate it ( `source .venvAnomalyDINO/bin/activate`) and install the required dependencies for AnomalyDINO:
+1. Create a virtual environment (e.g., `python -m venv .venvAnomalyDINO`), activate it (e.g., `source .venvAnomalyDINO/bin/activate`) and install the required dependencies for AnomalyDINO:
     ```shell
     pip install -r requirements.txt
     ```

 2. Download and prepare the datasets [MVTec-AD](https://www.mvtec.com/company/research/datasets/mvtec-ad) and [VisA](https://github.com/amazon-science/spot-diff) from their official sources.
 For VisA, follow the instruction in the official repo to organize the data in the official 1-class splits.
-The default folder are `data/mvtec_anomaly_detection` for MVTec-AD, and `data/VisA_pytorch/1cls/` for VisA.
+The default data roots are `data/mvtec_anomaly_detection` for MVTec-AD, and `data/VisA_pytorch/1cls/` for VisA.
 Please adapt the function calls below if necessary.
 Alternatively, prepare your own dataset accordingly:
     ```